Healing - it ain't pretty, but it can be beautiful.

 I offer a free half-hour introductory meeting where we discuss your needs and my way of working.

-The fee for ongoing counselling sessions is £55, payable on the day by cheque, cash or bank transfer.
+The fee for ongoing counselling sessions is £65, payable by card or bank transfer on the day.

 “Thanks for being an excellent counsellor for me, you really made a difference”.